In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

 Fermented alcohol is most commonly used for recreational purposes thanks to its lower alcohol content, and the sale of fermented beverages is a massive world-wide industry and has solidified its position as a commonplace activity in nearly every nation on Earth.

-This complete acceptance of moderate drinking by the majority of modern cultures and pervasiveness of alcohol throughout society has had the likely unintentional or unforeseen consequence of normalizing this behavior to drinkers of every age and amount, resulting in some eyebrow-raising statistics.
+This complete acceptance of moderate drinking by the majority of modern cultures and pervasiveness of alcohol throughout society has had the likely unintentional or unforeseen consequence of normalising this behaviour to drinkers of every age and amount, resulting in some eyebrow-raising statistics.

 In one study conducted by The National Survey don Drug Use and Health (NSDUH) of 270,000 people over the age of 12 came back showing that 50.7% of participants had indicated that in just the 30 days prior to taking the survey, they had drunk alcohol, and additionally that 47.8% had also reported binge drinking in the previous month alone.